 Do You Need To Wear Sim Racing Boots?

 You do not need to wear sim racing boots.
 However, you can benefit from a more realistic feel, as well as more control over your pedals.
 Sim racing boots can also make your longer racing sessions more comfortable, so you don’t have sore feet after a 1-2 hour session.

 You may think of high-top boots when asked to think about racing shoes, and this is because typically, these are the preferred style for racing drivers.
 However, in the sim racing industry, manufacturers understand that people want a variety of styles to choose from.

 There are 3 distinct types of sim racing boots available on the market to suit everybody’s preferences:

 - Mid-Top Racing Boots

 Mid-top boots meet the standard image of what people think about when considering racing boots in general.
 They rise up to the ankle in height and have padded cuffs to avoid the sometimes-characteristic chafing that can come with this cut of shoe.

-In the case of the rubber sole racing shoe, they’re typically cheaper than the mid-top variants and they offer the breathable material to avoid sweating during long stints of racing.
-They aren’t lace-ups and as such, feature a simple slip-on, slip-off design.
-The rubber sole specifically allows for greater durability than some of the other shoes, without compromising on pedal feel.
+In the case of the rubber sole racing shoe, they’re typically cheaper than the mid-top variants and they’re usually made of breathable material to avoid sweating during long stints of racing.
+They aren’t usually lace-ups and instead feature a simple slip-on, slip-off design.
+The rubber sole specifically allows for greater durability than some other shoes, without compromising on pedal feel.

-The sheet sole racing shoe is decidedly the best lightweight boot of the three, with each shoe only weighing in at 6oz.
-Their soles are the thinnest of the bunch, too, allowing for maximum pedal feel yet sacrificing some of the longevity of the other racing boots.
+The sheet sole racing shoe is the best lightweight boot of the three, with each shoe only weighing in at about 6 oz (170 g).
+Their soles are the thinnest of the bunch too, allowing for maximum pedal feel but sacrificing some of the longevity of the other racing boots.

-All three types of sim racing boots/shoes are great options to improve your skills, so truly, deciding between them will be down to personal preference.
+All three types of sim racing boots/shoes are great options to improve your skills, and deciding between them will be down to personal preference.